laurentiuvieriu/FaceAnalysisLite/README.md

 The current state of project implements the the Launcher (/exe/launchServer), the camera stream processor (/exe/processPub) and one of the frame subscribers (/exe/processSub).
 Additionally, for the sake of completeness, a launch client (/exe/launchClient) as well as an external subscriber (/exe/faceSub) were also implemented.

 In its current state, the launch server understands and responds to the following commands from external clients:

 * "Ignore" - dummy command that causes no action from the server.
 The expected response: "Ignore"
 * "Start" - the server executes the commands found in its "settings.ini" file as separate processes, for which it stores PIDs.
 Expected response: "Processes Started"
 * "Kill all" - the server sends SIGKILL signals to all stored PIDs.
 Expected response: "Processes Killed"
 * "Stop" - the server closes the communication sockets and  Expected response: "Stopped"

+In addition, the server responds to unknown requests with ``Unknown``.

 ## How to install ... ##